Free HTML Editors / Free Web Editors

 Seamonkey, the web browser suite from Mozilla, comes with a WYSIWYG web editor that allows you to quickly code web pages using a wordprocessor-like interface.
 For more information, please read the detailed review of the Mozilla Composer on thesitewizard.com.
 You can also find a comprehensive tutorial on How to Design and Publish Your Website with Mozilla Composer there.

-This WYSIWYG web editor and site builder features drag and drop website layouts, site management tools, a built-in FTP facility to publish (upload) your web pages, a photo gallery, a form builder, rollover images, support for Flash and Quicktime, an e-commerce tool, etc. A free online tutorial for a slightly different version, NetObjects Fusion 11 Tutorial can be found on thesitewizard.com.
+This WYSIWYG web editor and site builder features drag and drop website layouts, site management tools, a built-in FTP facility to publish (upload) your web pages, a photo gallery, a form builder, rollover images, support for Flash and Quicktime, an e-commerce tool, etc. A free online tutorial for a slightly different (commercial) version of the software, NetObjects Fusion 11 Tutorial can be found on thesitewizard.com.

 Trellian WebPAGE is a free WYSIWYG web editor with a drag and drop interface, a preview screen that allows you to see your page under three common screen widths (640, 800 and 1024), built-in FTP uploader, table creation wizard, form creation tool, etc. It also has a syntax highlighting HTML editor for people who may want to switch to the HTML mode for some fine tuning.